 The third year of Cyrus was 534 BC.
 In his first year, he had decreed that the Jews could return to their homeland and rebuild their temple at Jerusalem (Ezra 1).
 However, although the Jews were now free to go home, only a handful had taken Cyrus up on his offer.
 Because of this, Daniel was greatly concerned and experienced intense emotional and spiritual pain over it.
 He was in the twilight of his life now, being well past 90 years old.
 Even so, he fasted for 3 weeks and had not so much as bathed.
-Because of his great heart and earnestness ... he was given a glimpse behind the curtain into the spirit world.
-The spirit world is the real world that lies behind our physical world and its universe.
-It is a world that is very mysterious to us earthbound humans, yet, it is a world far more tangible and real than any physical realm.
+Because of his great heart and deep concern for God's chosen people ... he was given a glimpse behind the curtain into the spirit world.
+The spirit world, by the way, is the real world that lies behind our physical world and its universe.
+It is a realm that is very mysterious to us earthbound humans, yet, it is far more tangible and real than any mere physical reality.
 It is the realm of true reality ... the reality of God and His Christ, the city of God, saints, thrones, angels, demons, Satan, Heaven, Hell and the Lake of Fire.
-Both Colossians 1:16 and Ephesians 6:12 specifically speak of it.
+Both Colossians 1:16, and Ephesians 6:12, speak of it.

 For by him (Jesus Christ) all things were created: things in heaven and on earth, visible and invisible, whether thrones or powers or rulers or authorities; all things were created by him and for him.
 Col. 1:16

 For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.
 Eph.
 6:12